single-cell-data/SOMA/abstract_specification.md

 1. Are there operations specific to SOMAExperiment and SOMAMeasurement that need to be defined?
 Or do they inherit only the ops from SOMACollection?
 2. What (if any) additional semantics around writes need to be defined?
-3. Value filter support in NdArray has been proposed:
+3. Value filter support in NDArray has been proposed:
    - Is there a use case to motivate it?
    - This effectively requires that all read() return batches be sparse, as the value filter will remove values.
    - Where the requested batch_format is `dense` (ie, the user wants a tensor back), this would require that we also provide coordinates and/or a mask in addition to the tensor (values).
 Or disallow that combination - if you specify a value filter, you can only ask for a sparse-capable batch_format.